APSA Best Book Award

 The APSA Best Book Award honors the best book on government, politics, or international affairs.

-In 2021, APSA will present the APSA Best Book Award in lieu of the Woodrow Wilson Foundation Award.
+Beginning in 2021, APSA will present the APSA Best Book Award in lieu of the Woodrow Wilson Foundation Award.
 In 2020, the APSA Council approved changing the name of the Wilson Award as well as the creation of an ad-hoc committee to determine the new name.
 The award criteria will remain the same – honoring the best book on government, politics, or international affairs.

 The award is presented at the APSA Annual Meeting and carries a cash prize of $5,000.